apache/spark/docs/running-on-kubernetes.md

 The configuration properties for mounting volumes into the executor pods use prefix `spark.kubernetes.executor.` instead of `spark.kubernetes.driver.`.
 For a complete list of available options for each supported type of volumes, please refer to the [Spark Properties](#spark-properties) section below.

+## Local Storage

+Spark uses temporary scratch space to spill data to disk during shuffles and other operations.
+When using Kubernetes as the resource manager the pods will be created with an [emptyDir](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) volume mounted for each directory listed in `SPARK_LOCAL_DIRS`.
+If no directories are explicitly specified then a default directory is created and configured appropriately.

+`emptyDir` volumes use the ephemeral storage feature of Kubernetes and do not persist beyond the life of the pod.

+### Using RAM for local storage

+As `emptyDir` volumes use the nodes backing storage for ephemeral storage this default behaviour may not be appropriate for some compute environments.
+For example if you have diskless nodes with remote storage mounted over a network having lots of executors doing IO to this remote storage may actually degrade performance.

+In this case it may be desirable to set `spark.kubernetes.local.dirs.tmpfs=true` in your configuration which will cause the `emptyDir` volumes to be configured as `tmpfs` i.e. RAM backed volumes.
+When configured like this Sparks local storage usage will count towards your pods memory usage therefore you may wish to increase your memory requests via the normal `spark.driver.memory` and `spark.executor.memory` configuration properties.

+### Using arbitrary volumes for local storage

+Alternatively if using the pod template feature you can provide a volume named `spark-local-dirs-N`, where N is a 1 based index to the entires in your `SPARK_LOCAL_DIRS` variable, in your specification and that will be used for local storage.
+This enables you to use a volume type that is appropriate to your compute environment.

 ## Introspection and Debugging

 These are the different ways in which you can investigate a running/completed Spark application, monitor progress, and